juanpallotta/LPP/README.md

 # ABSOLUTE INPUT PATH
 PATH_IN="/mnt/Disk-1_8TB//Brazil/SPU/20210730/"

-FILE_CONF_L0="/home/juan/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf"
+FILE_CONF_L0="/home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf"
-FILE_CONF_L1_L2="/home/juan/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf"
+FILE_CONF_L1_L2="/home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf"

 ```

 As can be seen, a few lines are needed to run the automatic mode.
 These are:
 * `L0`, `L1` and `L2`: Data level to process.
 By setting `"yes"` or `"no"` at the variables `Lx`, you can control the run of each module.
 * `PATH_IN/`: Main path of the raw lidar data, in wich only lidar data files (Licel or Raymetric data format) must be stored.
 This is the starting folder for searching raw lidar files.
-A folder named `LPP_OUT/` will be created automatically in the last subfolder found with raw lidar files.
-The `LPP_OUT` folder will be used to store the NetCDF output files produced by each LPP module.
+A folder named `/LPP_OUT/` will be created automatically in the last subfolder found with raw lidar files.
+The `/LPP_OUT/` folder will be used to store the NetCDF output files produced by each LPP module.
 Because there are different ways to store the data files and their folder structures, two examples will be shown and how the folder/files are generated automatically.
 * `FILE_CONF_L0` and `FILE_CONF_L0_L1`: Path to the configuration file of each module.